AegisSynapse/LockSphere/README.md

  # Encryption Methods: Fernet vs ChaCha20-Poly1305
-The Sphere File Tool supports two encryption methods: Fernet and ChaCha20-Poly1305.
+The LockSphere File Tool supports two encryption methods: Fernet and ChaCha20-Poly1305.
 Here's a brief overview of their strengths and weaknesses:

 Fernet
   - Fernet is a high-level symmetric encryption recipe provided by the Python cryptography library.
 It uses AES-128 in CBC mode with PKCS7 padding for encryption and HMAC-SHA256 for authentication.